 Anmore Manor is an exceptional Halloween haunted house at a private home in Metro Vancouver that’s open to the public by donation in late October each year.

-Anmore Manor at Halloween in 2018
+Anmore Manor at Halloween

 Anmore Manor is a normal-looking house at 1151 Robin Way in Anmore (near Port Moody) most days of the year.
 On the last few days of October, however, it turns into an amazingly gruesome haunted house!
 It’s worth driving out to see!